MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-error-handling-java.md

 When processing exceptions and errors, you can use the exception type itself and the error code to distinguish between exceptions.
 For a list of error codes, see [Azure AD Authentication and authorization error codes](/azure/active-directory/develop/reference-error-codes).

-During the sign-in experience, you may encounter errors about consents, Conditional Access (MFA, Device Management, Location-based restrictions), token issuance and redemption, and user properties.
+During the sign-in experience, you may encounter errors about consents, Conditional Access (e.g., multi-factor authentication, device management, location-based restrictions), token issuance and redemption, and user properties.

 The following section provides more details about error handling for your app.